It’s essential to start every Web site development project by understanding the role of SEO in the project.

+Are you going to focus on social media?
+What will your site need to offer to do well in your target environments?
 Whatever link building plan you settle on, you will need to answer this question: How will you stand out?
-You can’t win the Web site marketing game without answering this question well.
+You can’t win the Website marketing game without answering this question well.

-Review the site and determine how you would really like to structure it, and how you would like to market it.
-Then back up and take into account the Web development costs, and the impact of changing a Web site that the search engine has already learned quite a bit about (not something to be taken lightly).
+Review the site and determine how you would like to structure it and how you would like to market it.
+Then back up and consider the Web development costs and the impact of changing a Web site that the search engine has already learned quite a bit about (not something to be taken lightly).

 You will likely need to make some compromises based on these factors, but you will still be better off knowing the optimal structure before you start.